ankitthakur/blog/_posts/2016-03-15-Framework_modulemap_part1.md

 // In this header, you should import all the public headers of your framework using statements like #import <NewModule/PublicHeader.h>
 {% endhighlight %}

+** Example Usage of SubModules **

+Now I am creating a swift class in SubModule1, and will access `SWifiNetwork.h` class using `SubModule2` module as in below syntax.

+{% highlight c %}
+import Foundation

+import ifaddrs
+import SubModule1
+import SubModule2
+import CommonCrypto

+public class Wifi: NSObject {

+	let addr = WifiNetwork().localIPAddress();
+	let saddr = SWifiNetwork().localIPAddress();
+	public let cc:CC_MD5_CTX?

+	override public init() {
+		self.cc = CC_MD5_CTX()
+	}

+}

+{% endhighlight %}

+In above code, we can see, I can access SubModule1 and SubModule2 easily in project.

+> As these module's header files were added at project level, so these are private to framework level, and cannot be accessed beyond framework level.